-196. The non-consensual touching of residents' bodies created particular trauma for survivors of past abusive nonconsensual touching, such as survivors of sexual abuse, sexual assault, and intimate partner violence.
-Because women are disproportionately survivors of sexual abuse, sexual assault and intimate partner violence, the search policies which utilized non-consensual touching had a disparate impact on women residents.

-197. There is no legally sufficient justification for the invasive searches; they were not necessary to achieve an important purpose sufficiently compelling to override the discriminatory effect; and there are feasible alternative practices that would equally or better accomplish the policy's identified purpose with a less discriminatory effect.
-Defendants failed to train their staff in proper search techniques, or employ less physically invasive methods to search Plaintiffs.
-Defendants searched Plaintiffs repeatedly, even when Plaintiffs had no opportunity to obtain contraband after a previous search.
+- 251. The non-consensual touching of residents' bodies created particular trauma for survivors of past abusive nonconsensual touching, such as survivors of sexual abuse, sexual assault, and intimate partner violence.
+Because women are disproportionately survivors of sexual abuse, sexual assault and intimate partner violence, the search policies which utilized non-consensual touching had a disparate impact on women residents. - 252.
+There is no legally sufficient justification for the invasive searches; they were not necessary to achieve an important purpose sufficiently compelling to override the discriminatory effect; and there are feasible alternative practices that would equally or better accomplish the policy's identified purpose with a less discriminatory effect.